ferranpujolcamins/aoide-iTunes/CONTRIBUTING.md

     /** @abstract The position of this media item within its album. */ open var trackNumber: Int { get }

+❌ Not mapped

     /** @abstract The podcast category of this media item (implies this media item is a podcast). */ open var category: String? { get }

+❌ Not mapped

     /** @abstract Any podcast description of with this media item (implies this media item is a podcast). */ open var description: String? { get }

+❌ Not mapped

     /** @abstract The content rating of this media item's lyrics. */ open var lyricsContentRating: ITLibMediaItemLyricsContentRating { get }